DependableSystemsLab/ThingsJS/README.md

 ~$ things-js dash -c my_config.conf
 ```

+2. Running a ThingsJS worker:

-* 3.b) To start a ThingsJS worker, first you need to create a directory that will provide the NodeJS environment.
+To start a ThingsJS worker, first you need to create a directory that will provide the NodeJS environment.
 This is because the worker needs to have a reference to the `things-js` module and any other npm modules that a ThingsJS user (developer) may require.
 If the worker cannot find a link to a `node_modules` directory, it will throw an error.

 ```
 ~$ mkdir hello_things